 - This replica is built according to scale through original plans and pictures.

-- The model comes with a solid wood base, a metal name plate and the history of the Cutty Sark ship.
+- The model comes with a solid wood base with metal name plate and a laminated sheet of the Cutty Sark’s history.

 She was designed by Hercules Linton and built in 1869 at Dumbarton, Scotland, by the firm of Scott & Linton, for Captain John “Jock” “White Hat” Willis; Scott & Linton was liquidated, and she was launched November 22 of that year by William Denny & Brothers.